 Upcoming RefWorks Workshops

 We invite you to learn how to use RefWorks to manage references, be it for assignments, research, keeping up-to-date with the latest literature, or managing a personal archive of citations.
 RefWorks can help you organize and share citations as well as create bibliographies for any of your projects.
-The class will be taught by one of DML's librarians and we will show you how use RefWorks as well as its companion tool Write-N-Cite.
+The class will be taught by one of DML's librarians and we will show you how use RefWorks as well as its companion tool Write-N-Cite (including covering options that will work around some compatibility issues with Write-N-Cite).

 All Georgetown students, faculty, and staff are welcome.
 The class size is limited to 20 students.
 There will be light snacks and water available, but you are welcome to bring your lunch for some meal-time learning.